sahastra16/90DaysOfDevOps/2025/networking/solution/Task1.md

-This is my submission for Week-1 Challenge
+This is my submission for Week-1 Challenge - The OSI Model

 🚀 Mastering Networking & the OSI Model for DevOps Engineers 🔍

 Networking is the silent hero behind scalable apps, CI/CD pipelines, and secure deployments.
 Whether automating infrastructure, deploying containers, or troubleshooting—understanding networking is a superpower 💡.